YoonKyonghwan/EfficientCenterFormer/README.md

 | [CenterFormer deformable](configs/nusc/nuscenes_centerformer_deformable_separate_detection_head.py)| 68.4     |  63.0      |

 The training and evaluation configs of the above models are provided in [Configs](configs/waymo/README.md).

-## Installation
-Please refer to [INSTALL](docs/INSTALL.md) to set up libraries needed for distributed training and sparse convolution.

-## Training and Evaluation
-Please refer to [WAYMO](docs/WAYMO.md) and [nuScenes](docs/NUSC.md) to prepare the data, training and evaluation.

 ## Acknowlegement